Do you need to figure out how to meet the minimum spending requirement for your credit card bonus?

 Hopefully you’re using a rewards credit card to pay when you’re eating out regardless, but this is obviously important if your card earns extra rewards on the Dining category.

-If you’re dining out with friends and everyone is chipping in, see how many people will hand you cash and then you can charge that total on your card.
+If you’re dining out with friends and everyone is chipping in, see how many would like to hand you cash and then you can charge that total on your card.

 You can get a tax deduction, earn points and meet spending requirements on your cards, and of course feel good about helping a cause.
-Cards like the US Bank FlexPerks Travel Rewards card offer extra points on charitable contributions also.
+Some cards offer extra points on charitable contributions also.